This list encompasses a broad range of small necessities that will make living in the bush a little more bearable.

 #1 – Good Duct Tape

 Duct tape can be a planter’s best friend, from temporarily repairing gear, to saving your fingers from imminent annihilation.
-Bring several roles of the good stuff.
+Bring several rolls of the good stuff.
 Cheap duct tape is about as useful as wet toilet paper.
 3M duct tape is the best.

 Bring lots with a high concentration of DEET.
-Use it sparingly as DEET can be harmful to both you and your gear when used excessively.
+Use it sparingly, as DEET can be harmful to both you and your gear when used excessively.

 For those long, hot days on the block with no shade.
 Using sunscreen is important.
 You know this, unless you have been living in a cave for the last 10 years.

 Your gear looks like everybody else’s.
 Write your name on everything.
 For rain gear, write your name on the outside in big print.